Dylan Moore (footballer)

-Dylan Moore (born 4 August 1999) is a professional Australian rules footballer playing for the Hawthorn Football Club in the Australian Football League (AFL).
+Dylan Moore (born 4 August 1999) is a professional Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).

 Early career

 Moore mixed his football with athletics during his junior career.
 Moore stated in an interview with the Herald Sun that he participated in athletics in the summer "just to get myself fit for footy in the winter."
 He took out a state steeplechase title in 2014 and a 1600m event at the Stawell Gift in 2016.

 He attended Caulfield Grammar School and won the best and fairest award for the schools First XVIII football side during his draft year.
+Prior he played community football for Forest Hill Zebras and Rowville Hawks in the Eastern Football League.

 Ranked by Champion Data as the 12th best player in the 2017 AFL draft, Moore was selected by the Hawthorn Hawks at selection No.67.

 AFL career

 He injured his shoulder playing for Box Hill after two VFL games and missed eight weeks of footy.
 Once fit he returned to the team and progressively got better and better.
 He played a superb finals series for Box Hill, with four goals in the preliminary final and three goals in the victorious Grand Final.